-Prior to F’11, 33 credits requited for graduation.
+Prior to F’11, 33 credits required for graduation.
 F’11 and beyond, 30 credits required for graduation.
-See advisor for details
+See advisor for details.

 The goal of the program is to provide graduate education that imparts a coherent body of managerial and technological knowledge centering on e-commerce.
 Graduates will acquire the educational background necessary to become performing e-commerce professionals, as well as obtain a solid foundation for lifelong learning necessary in a field that is certain to evolve very rapidly.

 The GRE requirement is waived for applicants who have completed a master’s degree from a regionally accredited college or university in the United States.

 Graduation from a regionally accredited college or university with a satisfactory academic record.

 Submission of an official score report for the Graduate Record Examination (GRE) General Test taken within the last five years.
 The GRE may be waived if the applicant enrolls initially as a non-matriculating student and completes 9 graduate credits in computer science with a minimum grade point ratio (GPR) of 3.00 and no grade below C or is a Fairleigh Dickinson University computer science graduate and has an undergraduate GPR of 3.00 or is a non-Fairleigh Dickinson University computer science graduate and has an undergraduate GPR of 3.50.
 This GRE waiver policy is only applicable to applicants who graduated from a regionally accredited college or university in the United States.

 Applicants who have not completed all requirements for admission to the degree program may be permitted to enroll in classes for credit on a non-matriculated or non-degree basis.